Barry-owino/myProject1/README.md

 This is an example repository for the Git tutorial This repository is built step by step in the tutorial.
 This my first line to edit in GitHub..
+Its now include steps by steps on GitHub